How To Do Overcast Stitch By Hand? 3 Steps To Sew Overcast

 overcast stitch needlepoint

 However.
-For overcast parallel stitches 8 size needle is perfect.
+For overcast parallel stitches 8 size needle is perfect to do overcast stitch by hand.

 What You Need To Get Started overcast stitch